OUR POSITIONS

 • Enforceable Animal Welfare Codes of Practice for Breeders of pure and mixed breeds, Pet Shops, Pounds and Shelters with unannounced animal welfare inspections.
 Codes of Practice should enable flexibility for individual cases so that the best welfare of each animal can be achieved.

-• A requirement for all breeders and sellers of animals including Council pounds and refuges to desex and microchip all animals prior to sale or transfer, (with desexing exemption if sold or transferred to a person with a government permit for breeding, or showing or breed potential, or for veterinary authorised health exemptions).
+• A requirement for all breeders and sellers of animals including Council pounds and shelters to desex and microchip all animals prior to sale or transfer, (with desexing exemption if sold or transferred to a person with a government permit for breeding, or showing or breed potential, or for veterinary authorised health exemptions).
 Government breeder permit numbers, microchipping and desexing certificates should be required to be provided with all animals sold or transferred.

 • A requirement for all Local Government pounds to have a Domestic Animal Management Plan with a focus on reducing killing of unwanted animals